%20(7%20x%202%20in).png)

 Patrick is the author of Intermediate Studies for Developing Artists on Keyboard Percussion and ten collections of music arranged for vibraphone and marimba including music from Disney classics, the Beatles, Christmas songs, church hymns, and fiddle tunes.
 His enduring curiosity for world percussion and the blending of music and culture inspired him to travel and study in Ghana, West Africa where he recently spent six weeks drumming and playing the traditional xylophone of the Dagara called the Gyil.

-Patrick has performed and presented at the Percussive Arts Society International Convention (PASIC) and the Midwest Band and Orchestra Clinic in Chicago.
+Patrick has performed and presented at the Percussive Arts Society International Convention (PASIC), the Midwest Band and Orchestra Clinic in Chicago and is a Yamaha Performing Artist and endorser of Grover Pro Percussion and Vic Firth. http://www.prpercussion.com.

 Erica earned a B.M. performance degree from the University of Illinois where she was recipient of the prestigious Edgard Varèse Award and a Master of Music performance degree from the Cincinnati College-Conservatory of Music.
 Erica is excited to now call Whidbey Island home, the perfect place to play drums, drink coffee, and explore nature.
 In her spare time she is always keeping an eye out for the elusive Sasquatch or our local Southern Resident Orcas.